JonWatkins/suika/crates/suika_templates/README.md

 # Suika Templates

-A simple and lightweight template engine library for Rust that can parse and render templates with various directives.
+Suika Templates is a simple template engine for the Suika web stack, enabling dynamic HTML generation.

+**Note:** Suika is under active development and not intended for production use.
+The API is subject to change and may lack comprehensive testing and documentation.

 ## Features